 From meager beginnings, the Zoo has grown into a nationally ranked family attraction.

 The oldest continuous zoo site in Texas, the Fort Worth Zoo was founded in 1909 with one lion, two bear cubs, an alligator, a coyote, a peacock and a few rabbits.
-From these humble beginnings, the Zoo has grown into a nationally ranked facility, housing nearly 7,000 native and exotic animals.
+From these humble beginnings, the Zoo has grown into a nationally ranked facility, housing more than 7,000 native and exotic animals.
+During the Zoo’s first 10 years, its collection of animals grew to include a pair of panthers, beavers, cinnamon bears, monkeys and prairie dogs.
+In the early 1920s, two American bison and a zebra were purchased partially from coin donations at the Zoo.

 From 1909 to October 1991, the Fort Worth Zoo was owned as well as operated by the City of Fort Worth.
 During the City’s tenure, a long-standing tradition began of collecting money from the community to purchase animals for the Zoo.
 In 1939, the Zoological Society (now the Fort Worth Zoological Association) formed as a nonprofit organization to help raise additional funds to purchase even more animals.